 Artistic Director & Conductor, Danica A. Buckley

-She began her conducting career in 1987, and while earning a Master of Arts in English at North Carolina State University in Raleigh, she founded The Tompkins Chorale, comprised of fellow graduate students, her own undergraduate students, and professors.
-During this time, she also studied voice at Meredith College with Jacquelyn Culpepper and Catherine Charlton.
-At Brevard Music Center she studied opera with Arnold Voketaitis and Ross Magoulas.
-She was also a soprano section leader at Pullen Baptist Church, performing under the direction of and studying conducting with Dr. Michael Hawn.
+While earning a MA in English at NCSU in Raleigh in 1987, she founded The Tompkins Chorale comprised of fellow graduate students, her own undergraduate students, and professors.
+During this time, she also studied voice at Meredith College and opera at Brevard Music Center.
+She was also soprano soloist at Pullen Memorial Church, under the direction of Dr. Michael Hawn.

-In 1988, she began conducting musicals at Norwich University, from which she had earned a Bachelor of Arts in English in 1985.
-She remained in Vermont until 1995, conducting the Northeast Kingdom Chorus, the Mad River Chorale (which she founded), the Warren United Church Choir, and several musicals in the community and at Green Mountain Valley School, where she also founded the chorus.
-She also performed as a soprano in several productions and workshops with the Vermont Opera Theater.
+In 1988, she began conducting musicals at Norwich University, from which she had earned a BA in English in 1985.
+She remained in Vermont until 1995, conducting the Northeast Kingdom Chorus, the Mad River Chorale (which she founded), and several musicals in the community and at Green Mountain Valley School, where she also founded the chorus.
+She also performed as a soprano with the Vermont Opera Theater.

 Accompanist Cathy Bonnett